Sobeston/zig.guide/chapter-1.md

 An error set type and another type can be combined with the `!` operator to form an error union type.
 Values of these types may be an error value or a value of the other type.

 Let's create a value of an error union type.
-Here [`catch`](https://ziglang.org/documentation/master/#catch) is used, which is followed by an expression which is evaluated when the value before it is an error.
+Here [`catch`](https://ziglang.org/documentation/master/#catch) is used, which is followed by an expression which is evaluated when the value preceding it is an error.
 The catch here is used to provide a fallback value, but could instead be a [`noreturn`](https://ziglang.org/documentation/master/#noreturn) - the type of `return`, `while (true)` and others.

 ```zig
 test "error union" {